ash-shell/sql/README.md

 # The MySQL user you will connect with.
 SQL_MYSQL_USER='root'

-# The MySQL users password you will connect with
+# The MySQL users password you will connect with.
 SQL_MYSQL_PASSWORD=''

 # The host of your database.